angeloevans/React-Tic-Tac-Toe-Game/README.md

 # React Tic Tac Toe Game

-A simple Tic-Tac-Toe game built with React.
+A simple Tic-Tac-Toe game built with React from a tutorial.

 ## Features
 - Two-player game (X and O).